Streampunk/beamengine/README.md

   } ]
 ```

-Streams of type _attachment_ have a single media element _packet_ with a presentation timestamp of zero.
+Streams with codec type _attachment_ have a single media element _packet_ with a presentation timestamp of zero.

 When creating or updating packets created by Aerostat Beam Coder, use the `toJSON` method.
 Assuming a packet called `pkt` is in the local scope, the following example shows how to create a packet using the [got](https://www.npmjs.com/package/got) promise-friendly HTTP request module: